Ixinity for hemophilia B

-Ixinity (trenonacog alfa; IB1001) is a replacement therapy designed to prevent or treat bleeding episodes in people with hemophilia B.
+Ixinity (trenonacog alfa; IB1001) is an approved replacement therapy designed to prevent or treat bleeding episodes in hemophilia B patients of all ages.

-While it was originally developed by Aptevo Therapeutics, the global rights to the therapy were acquired by Medexus Pharmaceuticals in 2o2o.
+Ixinity was originally developed by Aptevo Therapeutics, but the global rights to it were acquired by Medexus Pharmaceuticals in 2020.
+In 2023, Xoma purchased rights to part of the sales from the therapy in a deal with Aptevo.

 How does Ixinity work?

-Hemophilia B is a bleeding disorder caused by a deficiency of one of the factors required for blood clotting — factor IX, known as FIX.
-As a result, blood clotting is delayed and patients may experience excessive and prolonged bleeding.
+Hemophilia B is a bleeding disorder caused by a deficiency of one of the factors required for blood clotting, specifically, factor IX (FIX).
+As a result, blood clotting is impaired and patients may experience excessive and prolonged bleeding.

 Ixinity is a lab-made version of human FIX designed to restore factor IX levels and allow normal blood clotting in hemophilia B patients.

-The treatment is used on demand to control active bleeds, but also be taken as a preventive (prophylactic) treatment to reduce the frequency of bleeding episodes.
+The treatment is used on demand to control active bleeds, but also may be taken as a preventive (prophylactic) therapy to reduce the frequency of bleeding episodes.
 Ixinity also may be used to manage blood loss during surgery.

 Who can take Ixinity?

-The U.S. Food and Drug Administration approved Ixinity in 2015 to treat on-demand bleeds and for surgery management in adults and children with hemophilia B, ages 12 and older.
-Later, the therapy was approved as a prophylactic treatment for adults and children with hemophilia B.
+The U.S. Food and Drug Administration (FDA) first approved Ixinity in April 2015 as an on-demand treatment for bleeds and to manage those that occur during surgery in adults and children, ages 12 and older, with hemophilia B. Later, the therapy was approved as a routine prophylactic treatment for adults and children of the same ages with hemophilia B.

 Who should not take Ixinity?

-Patients with a known sensitivity to Ixinity or any of its ingredients, including hamster proteins, should not use the medication.
+According to the therapy’s prescribing information, patients with a known sensitivity to Ixinity or any of its ingredients, including hamster proteins, should not use Ixinity.

 How is Ixinity administered?

-The appropriate dose and frequency of Ixinity treatment will be determined by a healthcare professional based on the patient’s age, body weight, and clinical condition, as well as the type of bleed, bleeding severity, and degree of FIX deficiency.
+The appropriate dose and frequency of Ixinity will be determined by a clinician based on a patient’s age, body weight, clinical condition, physical activity levels, along with the type of bleed, bleeding severity, and degree of FIX deficiency.

-As a prophylactic therapy, Ixinity is typically administered at a dose of 40–70 IU per kilogram of body weight twice weekly, but may also be adjusted based on the factors described above.
+For routine prophylaxis, Ixinity is typically administered twice a week at 40-70 IU per kilogram of body weight (IU/kg) in adolescents and adults ages 12 and older, and at 35-75 IU/kg for children younger than 12.
+These dosages may be adjusted by a doctor based on the factors described above.

-For on-demand treatment, Ixinity is recommended to be given to maintain FIX activity levels at:
+For on-demand treatment, Ixinity is recommended to be given at varying intervals, depending on bleed severity, to maintain FIX activity levels within the desired range.
+Treatment is given until healing is achieved.
+For:

-For minor surgical procedures, Ixinity should be given every 24 hours for 1–5 days after surgery to maintain FIX activity levels at 30 to 80 IU/dL.
-Before surgery, the medication should be given to ensure FIX activity levels are at 50 to 80 IU/dL.
+For minor surgical procedures, the therapy should be given every 24 hours for 1-5 days after surgery to maintain FIX activity levels at 30-80 IU/dL.
+Before surgery, the medication should be given to ensure FIX activity levels are at 50-80 IU/dL.

 Ixinity in clinical trials